avdgaag/arjanvandergaag.nl/content/blog/programming-awk-for-fun-and-profit.md

 By boolean expression: `NR % 2`
 : Matches all uneven records (lines), because `NR` is a special variable containing the current record number and `0` is falsy.

 By range: `/foo/, /bar/`
 : Using the comma notation, this matches every record from the first to contain `foo` up to and including the next that contains `bar`.
+For example, you can print a table definition from a Ruby on Rails db/schema.rb file using `awk '/create_table "users"/, /^  end/' db/schema.rb`.

 `BEGIN` and `END`
-: run a block of code before or after looping over all the input.
+: Run a block of code before or after looping over all the input.
+This is useful for setting up arrays, modifying special variables and presenting aggregated results.

 ### Actions